Last modified: February 12, 2020 | Previous Versions

 “Partner” means a third party authorized by Google to resell the Services.

-"Payment Due Date" means 30 days from the invoice date.
+“Payment Due Date” means the payment due date stated in the applicable Order Form, or in its absence, 30 days from the invoice date.

-"Personal Data" means personal data that (a) has the meaning given in the General Data Protection Regulation (EU) 2016/679 of the European Parliament and of the Council of April 27, 2016 (“GDPR”) and (b) would cause Google to be subject to GDPR as a data processor for Customer.
+“Personal Data” means personal data that: (a) has the meaning given to it in: (i) Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC ("EU GDPR"); or (ii) the EU GDPR as amended and incorporated into UK law under the UK European Union (Withdrawal) Act 2018, if in force ("UK GDPR"), as applicable; and (b) would cause Google to be subject to the EU GDPR or the UK GDPR (as applicable) as a data processor for Customer.

 “Personnel” means a party’s and its Affiliates’ respective directors, officers, employees, agents, and subcontractors.